Austria

 3. Requesting Procedures |

-18 | Requesters are provided with a receipt or acknowledgement upon lodging a request within a reasonable timeframe, which should not exceed 5 working days. | Score 1 point for receipt, 1 point for max 5 working days | 2 | NO | 0 | N/A | Not mentioned |
+18 | Requesters are provided with a receipt or acknowledgement upon lodging a request within a reasonable timeframe, which should not exceed 5 working days. | Score 1 point for receipt, 1 point for max 5 working days | 2 | NO | 0 | Not mentioned. | N/A |

 3. Requesting Procedures |

 19 | Clear and appropriate procedures are in place for situations where the authority to which a request is directed does not have the requested information.
-This includes an obligation to inform the requester that the information is not held and to refer the requester to another institution or to transfer the request where the public authority knows where the information is held. | Score: 1 point for information not held, 1 for referrals or 2 for transfers | 2 | NO | 0 | N/A | Some of the nine regional laws contain such a provision, the national law does not. |
+This includes an obligation to inform the requester that the information is not held and to refer the requester to another institution or to transfer the request where the public authority knows where the information is held. | Score: 1 point for information not held, 1 for referrals or 2 for transfers | 2 | Partially | 1 | 3(2) The body responsible for providing access to information shall be the body to whose sphere of activity or business the information belongs.
+7(3) If an institution receives an application which it is not competent to deal with, it shall forward the application to the competent body without undue delay or refer the applicant to that body. | It seems that information can be transferred where it "belongs" to another institution's activities, rather than where the original public authority does not not have it, which is too broad but one point still allocated. |

 3. Requesting Procedures |